cmcclay77/super-team-project/README.md

 ## Description

 This is a word search application.
-When searching for a word within the search bar you are given information regarding its definition, pronunciation, frequency, syllables, synonyms, rhyming words and antonyms.
-The first card, When hovering over the pronunciation of the word, it gets highlighted and after clicking the word you will hear the pronunciation.
-The frequency determines how often it is used.
-The syllables determines how many syllables the word has.
-Followed by the definition of the word.
-The second card containes the synonyms, which has a list of clickable words.
-That will generate a modal with the same information from the first card related to the new word clicked on.
-The third card contains the rhyming words related to the origin word searched.
-These words are also listed and clickable.
+Any Word searched will return a list of different synonyms, rhymes and antonyms.
+The user will also have the pronunciation, frequency, syllables and definition of the word.
+Every word listed within the synonyms, rhymes and antonyms cards are clickable and cause a modal to populate.
+The modal gives the new word its definition, pronunciation, frequency and syllables.
+Further, if clicked the new word is now searched.

 ## Usage

-Type in a word and click the search button.
+Step 1: type to search
+Step 2: press enter
+Step 3: hidden content will appear with new information pertaining to the searched word Step 4: 4 cards will appear
+Step 5: First card will obtain its pronunciation, frequency, syllables and definition.
+Step 6: when hovering over pronunciaton it will become highlighted and clickable.
+Step 7: AFter clicking pronunciation a voice will appear pronouncing the word.

 ## Link to Deployed Application